These are the best Samsung Black Friday deals — save big on refrigerators, TVs, phones

 Best Black Friday Samsung tech deals

-Samsung has tech deals galore ahead of Black Friday, so take advantage of them now before the deepest discounts expire.
+Samsung has tech deals galore ahead of Black Friday, so take advantage of them today before the best discounts expire.

 Samsung Galaxy Buds Live from $39.99 with eligible trade-in (Save $70 to $110)